brown4eva/RoboticsEngineeringProject_FinePositioning/README.md

 We will describe the method in which we used in achieving the task needed for our part.

 # Problem Statement
-Given any location of the robot(Turtlebot2) we are to position it at a specific location known as the loaded area.
+Given any location of the robot(Turtlebot2) we are to position it at a specific location known as the load area.
 We are to exatcly put the Turtlebot2 in a postion where the robotic arm will be able to pick the cube and place it on the Turtlebot2.

 <p align="center">
 <img src="Materials/images/pos2.JPG" width="300"> <img src="Materials/images/finepos.JPG" width="300">